richgong/asana-google-calendar/README.md

-# asana-ruby-script
+# asana-calendar-script

-A simple Ruby script for calling Asana from the command-line.
+A simple Ruby script for calling Asana and Google Calendar from the command-line.

-Inspired by this: [asana-client](https://github.com/tmacwill/asana-client) -- but dramatically simplified (and fewer features).
+Inspired by this: [asana-client](https://github.com/tmacwill/asana-client) -- but dramatically simplified, and also added Google calendar integration.

 # Why?